Query OpenTelemetry traces stored in Unity Catalog

 - Look for queries with MLflow specified as the source.

-- Click on a query to view its query profile.
+- Click a query to view its query profile.

 In the query profile, inspect the following:

-- Long scheduling time: If the scheduling time is high, your queries are waiting due to heavy use on your warehouse.
-Consider switching to a different SQL warehouse using the drop-down menu in the MLflow UI or configuring a different warehouse in your client.
+- Scheduling time: If scheduling time is high, your queries are waiting due to heavy load on the warehouse.
+Switch to a different SQL warehouse using the drop-down menu in the MLflow UI, or configure a different warehouse in your client.

-- Overall query performance: For consistently slow queries, consider using a larger SQL warehouse with more compute resources, including tighter upper and lower bounds on
+- Overall query performance: For consistently slow queries, use a larger SQL warehouse, tighten upper and lower bounds on